 A good way to start is to include a separate project section.
 The hiring manager will most likely scan through your resume section by section.

-Creating a separate section ensures that he won’t miss out on your side projects.
+Creating a separate section ensures that he won’t miss out on your projects.
 This may also be particularly necessary if you have several to list.

 - Job Description

 Resumes and CVs usually contain a job description of previous employment.
-Including side projects under each job description is fantastic and is almost guaranteed to churn out the desired positive result.
+Including projects under each job description is fantastic and is almost guaranteed to churn out the desired positive result.

 It shows you are result-oriented while allowing you to display your accomplishments in previous employment.